 Tightly woven

-Designed for a great outdoor experience, the Keela Falkland Country Ventile Jacket is lightweight, durable, almost completely silent, and can be adapted depending on the weather conditions.
+Designed for a great outdoor experience, the Orvis Heritage Field Coat is lightweight, durable, almost completely silent, and can be adapted depending on the weather conditions.
 The cut of this beautiful jacket is between classic country styling and modern-day design.
-This jacket is not cheap by any means but you get a lot of bang for the buck – it’s a total game-changer for various country pursuits such as hunting, fishing or backpacking in changing weather conditions. |
+This coat is not cheap by any means but you get a lot of bang for the buck – it’s a total game-changer for various country pursuits such as hunting, fishing or backpacking in changing weather conditions.

 Nowadays, man-made fabrics such as polyester, polyamide, acrylic, and viscose are preferred for manufacturing tightly woven fabrics.
 The pores of these tight constructions are too small for water molecules to penetrate through but large enough to allow water vapor to pass through.

 An interesting example is a Swedish company – Fjallraven.
 They make many of their products (jackets, pants, backpacks, etc.) from a densely woven fabric called ‘G-1000‘.
-The fabric, a combination of 65:35% polyester and cotton, is treated with Greenland Wax for added water-resistance.
+The fabric, a combination of 65:35% polyester and cotton, is treated with Greenland Wax for added water resistance.
 Fjallraven produces eco-friendly garments that are PFC-free (PFC stands for Perfluorocarbons – chemicals used as DWRs).
 Well, we should mention that they are not entirely PFC-free because of the zippers.
 Note that the products made from the G-1000 fabric are breathable and highly water-resistant but not waterproof.
-Nevertheless, Fjallraven’s jackets and pants are excellent for a variety of climatic conditions including wind, light rain, and snow.
+Nevertheless, Fjallraven’s jackets and pants are excellent for a variety of climatic conditions, including wind, light rain, and snow.

 Solid polymer